What industry do you work in and what exactly are your skills?

 What is your outlook within your industry over the next 5 years?

 Double digit growth in Africa will continue unabated for the next decade and resource rich countries especially in the mining sector will continue to register significant growth.
 The challenge is for the human capital to keep pace and abreast: new technologies and new avenues of achieving the same result but equitably with the least carbon footprint.
 That is where the most significant challenge is going to be.
 We can pluck and dug up as much as we can, but are we going to do this sustainably?

 As you know, numerous African countries are being invested in due to their rich minerals.
 Which country within Africa do you think will be the next hot spot and why?

-I think a lot of countries in the ECOWAS region plus sub Saharan countries in the eastern belt such as Ethiopia and Malawi.
-Ethiopia has the 2nd largetst population grid on Africa and will most probably accede to the WTO (World Trade Organization) in the near future and that will open up a host number of industries poised for significant growth and investment.
+I think a lot of countries in the ECOWAS region plus sub-Saharan countries in the eastern belt such as Ethiopia and Malawi.
+Ethiopia has the 2nd largest population grid in Africa and will most probably accede to the WTO (World Trade Organization) in the near future and that will open up a host number of industries poised for significant growth and investment.
 Those that are caught napping will be left behind.